Award for Regulatory Studies Development

 2018: Aseem Prakash

-Professor Prakash is the author of Greening the Firm: The Politics of Corporate Environmentalism (Cambridge, 2000), the co-author of The Voluntary Environmentalists: Green Clubs, ISO 14001, and Voluntary Environmental Regulations (Cambridge, 2006), and the co-editor of Advocacy Organizations and Collective Action (Cambridge, 2010), Voluntary Regulations of NGOs and Nonprofits: An Accountability Club Framework (Cambridge, 2010), Voluntary Programs: A Club Theory Perspective (The MIT Press, 2009), Coping with Globalization (Routledge, 2000), Responding to Globalization (Routledge, 2000), and Globalization and Governance (Routledge, 1999).
-In addition to guest editing several journal symposia, he has published in leading journals of political science, international relations, public policy, legal studies, nonprofit studies, and business.
-He also contributes to public scholarship via platforms such as The Conversation, Slate, The Washington Post, Huffpost, Regulatory Review, and The Hill.
+Aseem is the author of Greening the Firm: the Politics of Corporate Environmentalism (Cambridge, 2000), the co-author of The Voluntary Environmentalists: Green Clubs, ISO 14001, and Voluntary Environmental Regulations (Cambridge, 2006), and a co-editor of numerous edited volumes.
+In addition to guest-editing several journal symposia, he has published in leading journals of political science, international relations, public policy, legal studies, nonprofit studies, and business.

 Professor Julia Black is the winner of the 2016 Standing Group Award for Regulatory Studies Development.